 Toll Processing

 The ability of an OEM to toll product is not always necessary, but often helpful, particularly when developing a new process.
-Tolling capabilities like those offered in the FEECO Tolling Center allow producers to further de-risk the project by testing it on an even larger scale, prior to investing in their own plant.
+Tolling capabilities allow producers to further de-risk their project by testing it on an even larger scale, prior to investing in their own plant.
 Tolling can also be used to expedite initial production in order to bring a product to market more quickly, or to produce samples for market testing.

 Flexibility & Customization

-The ability to make design modifications in terms of sizing, materials of construction, component layout, and more, are all essential to optimizing the equipment for efficient, long-term reliability; agglomeration equipment designed around its intended application not only maximizes process efficiency, but it also ensures that equipment is fit to withstand the rigors of the job for the long haul.
+The ability to make design modifications in terms of sizing, materials of construction, component layout, and more, are all essential to optimizing the equipment for efficient, long-term reliability; agglomeration equipment designed around its intended application not only maximizes process efficiency, but it also ensures that equipment is fit to withstand the rigors of the specific job.

 In addition to improving equipment performance, customization can also be used as a way to improve the process as a whole.
 For example, the use of a variable frequency drive (VFD) in agglomeration equipment allows operators to adjust equipment operation in tandem with start-up and shutdown, as well as in response to changing production conditions.